Skatteetaten/terraform-nomad-trino/README.md

 ### Set credentials manually
 To set the credentials manually you first need to tell the module to not fetch credentials from Vault.
 To do that, set `vault_secret.use_vault_secret_provider` to `false` (see below for example).
 If this is done the module will use the variable `shared_secret_user` to set the Presto credentials.
 These will default to `defaultprestosecret` if not set by the user.
-Below is an example on how to disable the use of vault credentials, and setting your own credentials.
+Below is an example on how to disable the use of Vault credentials, and setting your own credentials.

 ```hcl
 module "postgres" {